nmdarksky/nmdarksky.github.io/legislation/nspa_revisions.md

 4. New Mexico was a pioneer in passing the Night Sky Protection Act in 1999, but there have been a lot of developments since then, and it is in need of updating.
-We are proposing to update it in a small, but impactful way: we require all new lighting to be shielded to a new standard, and we remove exceptions to this that are no longer justified.
+SB34 proposes to update it in a small, but impactful way: we require all new lighting to be shielded to a new standard, and we remove exceptions to this that are no longer justified.